pssc/ha-addon-lms/lms/DOCS.md

 2. Find the "Logitech Media Server" add-on and click it.
 3. Click on the "INSTALL" button.

+## Support Notes

+I only support it running on 9k you can run it on other ports its untested and unproven.

 ## How to use

 Navigate to the web UI via ingress or directly on port 9000 on your ha server and configure.